 In addition to this physical inclusion, another critical aspect is social – are students with disabilities accepted into the social world of their peers?
 For youth with intellectual disabilities, it appears the reality of social inclusion is a long way off.
 While youth around the world are willing to interact with students with intellectual disabilities in superficial ways (like saying hello or lending a pencil), they are much less willing to interact in more personal ways such as spending time with them outside of school or inviting a student with intellectual disabilities out with other friends.4, 7 These attitudes are translated to actual behavior – across countries studied, very few youth have friends with intellectual disabilities.

-Studies indicate that young people with intellectual disabilities are three times more likely to be bullied than their typically developing peers, and 10% are bullied once a week or more.
-This abuse is punctuated by the extreme social isolation they face, with youth attitude surveys indicating that less than 30% of students are comfortable even speaking to a classmate with intellectual disabilities.
-These types of treatment and attitudes create negative environments that severely impact a whole school climate.
+Studies indicate that young people with intellectual disabilities are more likely to be bullied than their typically developing peers.8 This abuse is punctuated by the extreme social isolation they face, with youth attitude surveys indicating that less than 1/3 of students would invite a classmate with intellectual disability to their home or talk to them about personal matters.9 These types of treatment and attitudes create negative environments that severely impact a whole school climate.

 In response, Special Olympics has partnered with the U.S. Government to offer Project UNIFY in schools across the country.
-Through Project UNIFY, over 1,770,000 youth from 2,310 schools in 45 states have been directly exposed to our programming, creating a youth-led movement that is shaping whole-school environments where all students feel welcomed, included and connected.
+Through Project UNIFY, over 1,700,000 youth from more than 3,000 schools in 45 states have been directly exposed to our programming, creating a youth-led movement that is shaping whole-school environments where all students feel welcomed, included and connected.

 1. Harris J. “Intellectual disability: understanding its development, causes, classification, evaluation, and treatment.”
 Oxford: Oxford University Press; 2006.